Operation

 During fueling, the hydrogen is also passed through a chiller unit operating at about -36°C with the goal being that most of the hydrogen entering the vehicle is at about -17°C to -20°C (Type B fueling).
 The precooling of the hydrogen allows for faster fueling times.
 Some stations might have their chiller units set below -40°C (Type A fueling), to perform fueling even faster.

 Yes, fueling with hydrogen is completely safe.
-This technology has been used in different fields for many years and is now being applied to vehicles.
-The station is equipped with leak sensors, flame detectors, and other safety devices which constantly monitor the fueling process.
-One such measure is a leak test that is performed every 3,000 psi pressure increase during fueling, to check for leaks in the fueling hose, nozzle, and vehicle receptacle.
-To perform this test, the system periodically pauses and closes the hydrogen inlet valve to the dispenser.
+This technology has been used in different fields for many years and is now applied to vehicles.
+The station is equipped with leak sensors, flame detectors, and other safety devices that constantly monitor the fueling process.
+One such measure is a leak test performed every 3,000 psi pressure increase during fueling to check for leaks in the fueling hose, nozzle, and vehicle receptacle.
+The system periodically pauses and closes the hydrogen inlet valve to the dispenser to perform this test.
 If no measurable drop in pressure is detected during a 5-second pause, this indicates the absence of leaks, and fueling is allowed to resume to completion.